aliabbas-rashid/SC-memories/README.md

 ## Recommended Workflow

 1. Download your Snapchat data and place `memories_history.json` next to `generate.py`.
-2. Run `generate.py` to download all media.
+2. Run `generate.py` to download all media using `python3 generate.py`.
 3. Run `gen_thumbnails.py` to generate video thumbnails.
 4. Run `gen_html.py` to create the HTML gallery (`memories_gallery.html`).
 5. Open `memories_gallery.html` in a web browser to view your Memories.